How To Pick The Best Gate Automation System For Your Unique Needs

 Ram And Linear Screw Automatic Gate Openers

-Ram gate motors push and pull a piston mounted on the gate.
+Ram gate automation motors push and pull a piston mounted on the gate.

-Linear screw motors use an electric motor to rotate the gate mounting along a threaded shaft.
+Linear screw electric motors for gates use an electric motor to rotate the gate mounting along a threaded shaft.

-Both types are slim and don’t need a lot of space to operate in.
+Both types of electric gate motors are slim and don’t need a lot of space to operate in.

 However, this advantage does mean that they require careful alignment during installation.

-Manual release systems are only available from inside the gate.
+Manual release systems are only available from inside the driveway gate.

-A ram and linear screw electric gate opener is attached to the gate at one end and the gate pillar or post at the other end.
+A ram or linear screw type of motors for automatic gate control is attached to the gate at one end and the gate pillar or post at the other end.

 Ram motors can be hydraulic or driven by electric motors but all require a separate control box.